Travertine vs Brick Pavers for Your Pool Deck

 It’s not only the water but the ability to lounge with friends around the water that makes Florida pools so attractive.
-As important as the size, shape and finish of the actual pool are, the choice of decking material is equally critical not only for visual effect but to enjoyment.
+As important as the size, shape, and finish of the actual pool area, the choice of decking material is equally critical not only for visual effect but for enjoyment.
 A pool’s surrounding deck and landscaping, after all, represent the “frosting on the cake” of any pool installation.

 Pool Deck Paver Options

 Function and durability, lasting good looks, safety, upkeep and maintenance requirements, and cost are all vital considerations that influence the choice of pool decking material.
 In addition, the site, the landscaping plans, and overall aesthetics should play into the decision-making process.
 Whether it’s a backyard family pool or part of a larger private or commercial complex, the choice of pool decking will impact not only construction plans and price, but also set the tone for future use and enjoyment, and, hopefully, enhance property value and add beauty.

 Not all decking is equally user-friendly.
 Let’s consider the benefits and drawbacks of two popular choices: Travertine and Brick.
 Travertine is a specific type of natural stone that is popular for pool decks for good reason.
 Even though travertine is typically imported, it is readily available, cost-effective, versatile, and adaptable.
 Brick also is used for distinctive pools because of its ready availability and reasonable cost.
 Beyond those factors, though, each material has specific advantages, as well as a couple of drawbacks.
 Here’s how they compare.

 Related Article: Pool Deck Pavers vs Concrete: How Do They Compare?